deflect-ca/banjax/PSEUDOCODE_DESCRIPTION.md

 ```

 Note that this will currently serve an unlimited number of challenges to a bot that isn't solving them.
-banjax-go's predecessor would eventually block this kind of bot at the iptables level, but there are some
+banjax's predecessor would eventually block this kind of bot at the iptables level, but there are some
 intel-gathering benefits in not doing that.
 We will probably want to rate-limit this, though.
 [XXX todo]

 ### Regex-based rate-limits